fightingdreamer/npm-set-difference/README.md

 ## Description

-Missing difference operation for Set.
+Missing difference operation for Set or any Iterable.

 Second implementation can do difference operation between any number of iterables.